JorjaFox/website/content/posts/library/transcript/2001/the-early-show.md

 tags: ["2001"]
 ---

 "The Early Show" is a CBS morning show.
-On Thursday, April 26th, they aired a &#8216;behind the scenes' sequence on CSI.
+On Thursday, April 26th, they aired a 'behind the scenes' sequence on CSI.
 Gary Dourdan, George Eads and Jorja Fox gave tours.

 CSI is filmed in Santa Clarita, California, and Jorja Fox showed off Grissom's Office, where they keep bugs, and other fun toys.